Konvt/lurti/README.md

 assert( abc.is_abstract( IFlyable ) == true )
 ```

-For types inherited from abstract base classes, during their creation process, `lurti.abc.ABCMeta` will reverse the MRO to collect all unimplemented abstract methods and check for any unimplemented abstract methods during the type instantiation process.
+For types inherited from abstract base classes, during their creation process, `lurti.core.abc.ABCMeta` will reverse the MRO to collect all unimplemented abstract methods and check for any unimplemented abstract methods during the type instantiation process.

+You cannot mark abstract methods to a non-abstract base class

 If so, an error will be triggered.

-You cannot mark abstract methods to a non-abstract base class

 ```lua
 --- @class NormalClass